scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 contrast, the largest non-PAH carbon-rich interstellar molecule known, HC11N, contains 11 carbon atoms.
 PAHs are composed of an interlocking hexagonal carbon lattice with hydrogen atoms attached to its periphery (see Figure :ref:`fig:PAHdb`).
-PAHs are exceptionally stable, allowing them to survive in harsh conditions amongst a remarkably wide variety of astronomical objects, making them ubiquitous throughout the Cosmos and thus ideal probes of astronomical environments. (**bit of repetition?**)
+PAHs are exceptionally stable, allowing them to survive in harsh conditions amongst a remarkably wide variety of astronomical objects, which when combined with their ubiquity make them ideal probes of astronomical environments.

 .. ..
 .. spectra.png